sc0ttr0berts0n/Smash-Rockets-How-To/README.md

-# Shitty Rockets How To
+# How To Play Smash Rockets
 A physics-driven, 2d platform brawler.
 Currently in pre-alpha.

 ## Gameplay